ahmerb/ravelin-challenge/notes.md

 However, I've tried to avoid that.
 I used the Tour of Go, the go docs and some of this [book](https://astaxie.gitbooks.io/build-web-application-with-golang/) to learn it.

+I didn't have time to implement some really fancy stuff like (good) input validation, tokens (to avoid cross site request forgery) and some other stuff.